-If you are thinking about making Riderwood your new home and would like additional information on the Riderwood Jewish Community, please send an email message to RJC@RiderwoodLife.com, Attention: Barbara.
+If you are thinking about making Riderwood your new home and would like additional information on the Riderwood Jewish Community, please send an email message to RJC@RiderwoodLife.com, Attention: Terrie.

-Shabbat services are conducted in the Riderwood Chapel on the second and fourth Friday evenings of each month.
+Shabbat evening services are conducted in the Riderwood Chapel on the second and fourth Friday evenings of each month.
 They are led by Rabbi Robert Goldstein and Cantorial Soloist Shari Feldman.
-The prayer book we use is Gates of Prayer, and a Torah portion is read in Hebrew and English.
+These services are broadcast on Channel 977.
+The prayer book we use is the Reform Gates of Prayer, and a Torah portion is read in Hebrew and English.
 An Oneg Shabbat follows, providing a special time to mingle with friends and meet new neighbors.
 Recordings of some of the prior services are on the Riderwood TV Showcases website, under Riderwood Jewish Community Services.
 Check: https://vimeo.com/showcase/7445536 .

 Click here for a pdf of Highlights of Gates of Prayer siddur which is used for Shabbat services.
 In order to achieve the best copy available, and as knowledge permits, you may adjust your printer settings as follows: From the pdf, select the printer icon and a box will come up.
 Select: Print on both sides of paper; Flip on short edge; Click on Landscape (under Orientation).
 Then click Print.
 Your copy should look the same as the prayer books we use in the Chapel and the type should be the same size.